The Complete Guide to Touring Assisted Living Communities

 5. Health and Wellness Support

-While assisted living communities are not the same as nursing homes, they should still provide health and wellness support.
-Some residents may need assistance with medication management, while others may require help with mobility or personal care.
+While assisted living communities are not the same as nursing homes, they should still offer health and wellness support.
+Some residents need assistance with medication management, while others need help with mobility or personal care.
 During your tour, ask about the types of services offered and how the community handles medical emergencies.

 Questions to ask: